 A true branding story: working with Sakari, Japan meets Italy

 Our branding cooperation with Sakari began with an email to Sublimio from Francesco Totti.
-Yes, Francesco Totti, the famous soccer player, was the sender of an email asking for our availability to help the launch for the West (Europe and US) of a two-centuries-old Japanese sake brewery.
+Yes, Francesco Totti, the famous soccer player, was the sender of an email asking for our availability to help the launch for the West (Europe and the US) of a two-centuries-old Japanese sake brewery.
 Only later I realized it was a real email, inadvertently sent using a personal account inspired by the famed athlete.

-After a few email exchanges – and some lingering uncertainty – I welcomed Arito to our (previous) studio, surrounded by the roman nature: a young Japanese man who had lived for three years in Italy, absorbing its culture and irony.
+After a few email exchanges – and some lingering uncertainty – I welcomed Arito to our (previous) studio, surrounded by the Roman nature: a young Japanese man who had lived for three years in Italy, absorbing its culture and irony.
 Smiling, thoughtful and scrupulous, I instantly sensed we were on the same page.

 It was professional love at first sight.
-Speaking about our collaboration, he said “let’s have some fun, let’s enjoy this”.
+Speaking about our collaboration, he said “Let’s have some fun, let’s enjoy this”.
 Combining fun and business objectives felt dazzling, fair, and inspiring.
 And it awoke a novel enthusiasm in me.

 I must admit, though, there were unexpectedly difficult moments.
 For example, fine-tuning the contract took us 17 weeks of email exchanges.
 Defining the logo took something like 50 variations (we usually need 3 to find the right direction).
 Not to mention label design: I lost track of the number of proposals.
 For me – used to see some results during the first presentation – these were tough times.
 Moments of discouragement, doubt, fatigue.

-Like all hardships in life, these pushed me to improve and taught me how an apparently similar culture could be extremely different, requiring sensitivity, care and respect.
+Like all hardships in life, these pushed me to improve and taught me how an apparently similar culture could be extremely different, requiring sensitivity, care, and respect.
 Our task was not to “simply” craft a logo and some assets but to build a bridge between the West and the millenary and articulated Japanese culture, respecting its authenticity but at the same time finding a way to engage the final audience.

 Now, after almost two years, I can tell that working with Arito and Nihonsakari proved a wonderful experience, rich in learnings and confirming the importance of humanity and dialogue.

 What kept enthusiasm and determination strong was the complete trust and esteem we put in each other, Arito and me (with all of Sublimio’s ninjas).
-Because also in business and branding, people and their values are what makes the difference.
+Because also in business and branding, people and their values are what make the difference.

 Sublimio and Sakari, in Arito’s words

 “In Japan there is a saying: ‘Misunderstanding is normal, understanding is accidental’.
-We even say this among Japanese people, so when it comes to the cross-culture communication, it is normally more complicated.
+We even say this among Japanese people, so when it comes to cross-culture communication, it is normally more complicated.